Jaipur, Buldhana

-Jaipur is a village located in Motala Taluka of Buldhana district.
+Jaipur is a village in Motala Taluka of Buldhana district, Amravati Division, Maharashtra State, India, in the Vidarbha region.
+It is 21 km north of the district headquarters in Buldhana, 13 km from Motala, and 471 km from the state capital, Mumbai.

 Demographics

 According to the 2011 census, the village population is 2516, including 1260 males and 1256 females.
 Literate people make up 1922, including 1022 males and 900 females.
 Workers number 1284, of which men make up 746 and women 538.
 592 Cultivators divide into 397 men and 195 women.
 388 people work in agricultural land as laborers, 232 men and 156 women.

 About 538 houses are found in Jaipur.

 History

 Mirza Raje Jaisingh lived there for some time.
 The village was named Jaipur after Jaisingh.

 Education

 Jaipur has educational facilities from preschool to high school level.
 Tertiary educational institutions include: